 Even the most well-meaning gardeners can unknowingly introduce invasive species to their landscapes.
 Some of the most persistent threats in the SLELO region are plants that were once sold (and in some cases, still are) as decorative ornamentals.
 Behind their beauty, however, lies the potential for serious ecological damage.
 Luckily, these invasive species have several native alternatives that look just as beautiful and support ecological growth!
 The New York Flora Atlas is a great resource to learn what plants are native to New York and specific ecoregions.

 Invasive bittersweet (Celastrus orbiculatus) might look charming with its twisting vines and bright berries, but it aggressively climbs and strangles trees, shrubs, and fences.
-Virgin’s bower (Clematis virginiana) or Virginia Creeper (Parthenocissus quinquefolia) would be good alternatives.
+Virgin’s bower (Clematis virginiana) or Virginia Creeper (Parthenocissus quinquefolia) are native alternatives.

 Instead, grow native blue flag iris (Iris versicolor), Blue vervain (Verbena hastata), and cardinal flower (Lobelia cardinalis) that provide both beauty and biodiversity!